Calum Clark: Disciplinary record

 In 2012, Clark was banned for 32 weeks, the longest ban in English rugby history at the time, for deliberately hyper-extending the arm of Leicester Tigers hooker Rob Hawkins causing a fractured elbow.
 Such an offence could have attracted an entry point of 5 years, however, the disciplinary panel found that whilst the offence itself was intentional, there was no evidence that Clark intended to cause a serious injury.

 International level

 Clark led the England Saxons side in 2014 against Irish Wolfhounds.

-Clark was, then, selected for the England 2015 Rugby World Cup training squad.
+Clark was selected for the England 2015 Rugby World Cup training squad.
 He made his England debut when he started against France on 15 August 2015.

 Player support role

 In 2021 it was announced that Clark would move to a player psychological support and development role at Saracens.
 Clark had undertaken post-graduate study in related areas.